Equivariant non-archimedean Arakelov theory of toric varieties: Equivariant Chow groups of toric schemes

 \subsection{Equivariant Chow homology groups of toric schemes}

-\begin{Def} For any scheme $\X$ over $S$ we write $\CH_k(\X/S)$ for the Chow homology group of $S$-absolute dimension $k$-algebraic cycles modulo rational equivalence. \end{Def} \begin{rem} The notation $``/S''$ is to emphasize that we are using the notion of $S$-\emph{absolute} dimension.
-This coincides with the notion of \emph{relative} dimension given in \cite[Section 20.1]{fulint} plus 1.
-We choose to work with this absolute notion because it coincides with the one used in~\cite{chow-toric} and in \cite{BGS}.
-We refer to \cite[Section 3.1]{chow-toric} for more explanations regarding this notion. \end{rem}
+\begin{Def} For any scheme $\X$ over $S$ we write $\CH_k(\X)$ for the Chow homology group of absolute dimension $k$-algebraic cycles modulo rational equivalence.
+Note that this is independent of $S$. \end{Def} \begin{rem} Our notion of absolute dimension coincides with the notion of \emph{relative} dimension given in \cite[Section 20.1]{fulint} plus 1.
+We choose to work with this absolute notion because it coincides with the one used in~\cite{chow-toric} and in \cite{BGS}. \end{rem}

-Now, for any $\T_S$-scheme $\X$ over $S$ we consider the equivariant Chow groups $CH_k^{\T_S}(\X/S)$ in the sense of \cite[Section 6.2]{EG}.
-Recall that these are given by choosing a finitely generated projective $S$-module $E$, such that $\T_S$ acts freely on an open set $U \subseteq E$ whose complement has arbitrarily high codimension (e.g.~$>k$).
-Then the $k$'the equivariant Chow group of $\X$ is defined as $\CH_{k+\ell-n-1}\left(\X\times^{\T_S}U/S \right)$, where $\ell = \dim(U/S)$ and where $\X\times^{\T_S}U$ is the quotient space $\X\times U/{\T_S}$. \begin{rem} Existence of the sets $E, U$ above satisfying the desired properties is given in \cite[Lemma 7]{EG}.
+Now, for any $\T_S$-scheme $\X$ over $S$ (that is, an $S$-scheme with an action of $\T_S$) of (absolute) dimension $n+1$, we consider the equivariant Chow groups $CH_k^{\T_S}(\X)$ in the sense of \cite[Section 6.2]{EG}.
+Recall that these are given by choosing a finitely generated projective $S$-module $E$, such that $\T_S$ acts freely on an open set $U \subseteq E$ whose complement has arbitrarily high codimension ($> n+1-k$).
+Then the $k$'th equivariant Chow group of $\X$ is defined as $\CH_{k+\ell-n-1}\left(\X\times^{\T_S}U \right)$, where $\ell = \dim(U)$ and where $\X\times^{\T_S}U$ is the quotient space $(\X\times U)/{\T_S}$. \begin{rem} Existence of the sets $E, U$ above satisfying the desired properties is given in \cite[Lemma 7]{EG}.
 Moreover, by Proposition~23 in \emph{loc.~cit.} the quotient space $\X\times^{\T_S}U$ is again a scheme (which by the argument below can be even taken to be toric).
-The well-definiteness of $CH_k^{\T_S}(\X/S)$ (i.e. the fact that it is independent of the choice of $E,U$) follows as in \cite[Definition/Proposition~1]{EG} using \cite[Lemma 9]{EG}. \end{rem}
+The well-definiteness of $CH_k^{\T_S}(\X)$ (i.e. the fact that it is independent of the choice of $E,U$) follows as in \cite[Definition/Proposition~1]{EG} using \cite[Lemma 9]{EG}.
+Set